Free postsecondary planning events!

 The College Search: Finding the Right Fit

 Know you want to continue your education after high school, but unsure how to choose a school or training program?
-Learn what to consider and reflect on what you want from your postsecondary experience so that you can narrow down the search to institutions that match your needs.
+This interactive workshop will help you consider what you want from your post-high school experience, and provide strategies and tools to start narrowing down the search to institutions that meet your needs.

 Audience: Best for 9th–11th grade students alone or with their parents/guardians (less appropriate for parents/guardians alone)